robpco/docker-compose-alpine/README.md

 docker pull robpco/docker-compose-alpine
 ```

-Configure you system to use this image as a local command by creating an alias in .bashrc:
+Configure your system to use this image as a local command by creating an alias in .bashrc:

 ```shell
 alias docker-compose='docker run --rm -t $(tty &>/dev/null && echo "-i") robpco/docker-compose-alpine'